5 Driving Myths Debunked

 About Country Vehicles in Shefford

 As well as knowing all this stuff, we also offer a full range of automotive services to our local Bedfordshire customers, including: MOT, vehicle servicing, diagnostics, repairs and air conditioning servicing.
 Our technicians and mechanics work with all makes of car and light commercial in the private, company and fleet sector.
-Additionally, we are motor home and independent Jaguar specialists.
+Additionally, we are also motor home specialists.

 If you would like to talk to a CVS technician about your car, or book it in for repairs, servicing or MOT, call us today on 01234 381555